Don’t Be Surprised When You Get Omicron

 Wurtz said that if you start to feel sick but haven’t been in contact with anyone and don’t plan to be, the best recourse is to stay home, minimize exposure to other people, and rest.
 “This may seem a little radical,” she said, “but I don’t think there’s a need in that context to be tested at all, period.”
 Again, the thing to consider is whether you’ve put anyone around you at risk of infection.

 If you do test positive, you should alert your local public-health authority so they can initiate contact tracing, Chin-Hong said.
-Many testing sites do this automatically, but at-home tests of course do not.
+Many testing sites do this automatically, but at-home tests, of course, do not.
 The CDC advises that after confirming your infection, you should start isolating right away, but unless you are asymptomatic, the first day of symptoms is technically what counts as the start of your 10 days of isolation.
-I learned the hard way that you aren’t supposed to “test out” of isolation, when a physician’s assistant yelled at me for getting tested after feeling better on day seven.
+I learned the hard way that you aren’t supposed to “test out” of isolation, when a physician assistant yelled at me for getting tested after feeling better on day seven.
 She said I was putting others at risk, although the CDC guidance didn’t specifically say not to get tested.
 Explaining that I would have to isolate regardless of the outcome, she never told me my result.

 Isolating can be especially tricky if, like many Americans, you don’t get paid sick leave, or if you live with people who have tested negative.
 That’s a common situation with breakthrough infections: While a positive test in a household full of unvaccinated people may soon lead everyone to test positive, that’s not necessarily the case in a home where everyone is vaccinated.
 “At the minimum, don’t be in the same room,” Javaid said.
 “If you have to interact with each other, you should always wear masks.”
 Considering Omicron’s contagiousness, it’s worth wearing more protective masks, such as N95s or KN95s, in lieu of the cloth masks that are common across the U.S. And even if it’s cold, opening windows four to six inches, Kissler said, can help with ventilation.
 If people you live with start having symptoms, the same guidelines apply: They too should self-isolate, and test if they’re going to see others.